 F. Environmental Assessment

-Environmental Impact Assessment (EIA) of the Project has been carried out using Environmental Management Framework (EMF) provided by World Bank.
-The studies ensured all relevant environmental issues are mainstreamed into the design and implementation of the proposed project, ensure compliance of the Project with national and World Bank requirements, and conducting EIA for the Restoration of Baburail Canal project.
+Environmental Assessment (EA) of the Project has been carried out using Environmental Management Framework (EMF) provided by World Bank.
+The studies ensured all relevant environmental issues are mainstreamed into the design and implementation of the proposed project, ensure compliance of the Project with national and World Bank requirements, and conducting EA for the Restoration of Baburail Canal project.

 The following environmental issues were considered baseline survey of during EA study.